NVIDIA/modulus/docs/tutorials/profiling.rst

-Profiling Applications in Modulus
+Profiling Applications in PhysicsNeMo
 ==================================

-In this tutorial, we'll learn about profiling your scientific AI applications in Modulus.
+In this tutorial, we'll learn about profiling your scientific AI applications in PhysicsNeMo.
 First, we'll discuss the high-level philosophy of profiling AI applications, then get in to the profiling tools available to understand performance.
-We'll look at the features available in modulus to deploy these tools easily on your model, and finally we'll walk through a full example of profiling a Modulus model (FigConvNet) with these tools.
+We'll look at the features available in physicsnemo to deploy these tools easily on your model, and finally we'll walk through a full example of profiling a PhysicsNeMo model (FigConvNet) with these tools.

 Profiling Techniques
 ---------------------

-Before we get in to the details of profiling AI applications in Modulus, it's worth discussing a few general techniques and terminologies of profiling - and especially how they relate to profiling AI applications and Modulus.
+Before we get in to the details of profiling AI applications in PhysicsNeMo, it's worth discussing a few general techniques and terminologies of profiling - and especially how they relate to profiling AI applications and PhysicsNeMo.
 There are some links to other resources here as well, and deeper resources on profiling are abudant.
 For example,
 `Nvidia's Nsight User Guide <https://docs.nvidia.com/nsight-systems/UserGuide/index.html>`_